bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

-# Description of the problem:
+Description of the problem:

-floors    dropped    broken
-0        1          0
-.        .          .
+floors   0 . . . f . . n

-.        .          .
+dropped  1 . . .
+1 ....1

-f        1          1
-.
-1          1
-.
-1          1
+broken   0 . . .
+1 ....1
-n        1          1

-# Planning an implementation:
+Planning an implementation:

 It is better to use binary search for this problem instead linear search basically because it is more efficient and floors is a sorted list.
 The binary search algorithm will find the position of the target value within a sorted array, in this case the this value of floor such that the number of dropped + broken eggs is minimized.
 The table shows that this value is floor < f.